Benchmarking LLMs' Mathematical Reasoning with Unseen Random Variables Questions: RV-Bench Construction

 \section{\textsc{RV-Bench} Construction}

 Figure~\ref{fig:rv-bench} provides a sketch workflow for \textsc{RV-Bench} construction from both the MATH and LeetCode data sources.
-In this section, we will provide a brief introduction to the data sources and question-generating function form of \textsc{RV-Bench}, and will leave the detailed process to the Appendix.
+In this section, we will provide a brief introduction to the data sources and question-generating function form of \textsc{RV-Bench}, and detail the process in the extended version.